Responsible Supply Chain | ESG | Lam Research

 Lam Research

 Our proven delivery performance is achieved with ethical supplier management and business operations.
-Every Lam direct material supplier is contractually obligated to comply with our Global Supplier Code of Conduct, which is communicated through the MyLam® portal, and is subject to regular internal reviews by our Supply Chain Management team.
-In addition, the Global Supplier Code of Conduct is translated into several languages and posted on our website.
+Every Lam direct material supplier is contractually obligated to comply with our GSCC, which is communicated through the MyLam® portal, and is subject to regular internal reviews by our Supply Chain Management team.
+In addition, the Code is translated into several languages and posted on our website.

 Ethics helpline